 A power over the management of property, sometimes called an administrative power, is not a power of appointment.
 For example, a power of sale coupled with a power to invest the proceeds of the sale, as commonly held by a trustee of a trust, is not a power of appointment but is an administrative power.
-A power of sale merely authorizes the power holder to substitute money for the property sold but does not authorize the holder of the power of sale to alter the beneficial interests in the substituted property.
+A power of sale merely authorizes the person to substitute money for the property sold but does not authorize the person to alter the beneficial interests in the substituted property.